daytonaio/daytona/README.md

 ```bash
 daytona ide
 ```
-## Note: Also added the support of Positron IDE
+## Note: Also add the support of Positron IDE
 Now that you have installed and initialized Daytona, you can proceed to setting up your development environments and start coding instantly.